 How to assign a name to your MySQL connection

-While creating a connection to MySQL, you can set connection attributes.
-Depending on the client library, this is either part of the data source name (DSN) or provided via a function call (mostly setting a kind of set_option).
+Depending on the client library, this is either part of the data source name (DSN) or provided via a function call (mostly setting a kind of set_option

-For the application name, the connection attribute program_name is suggested.
 Applications like ProxySQL and MySQL Workbench using the same feature to identify themselves against the MySQL server.

 Here is an example in Python with the PyMySQL library: